grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "They have lost us," said Hemi.
 "Now they are searching."

-The gaps between the pings became an irregular few seconds.
+The gaps between the pings starting coming in an irregular pattern, every few seconds.

 "Cassandra, can you tell what they're doing?"

 "They've got their motors going -- pretty loud."
-Cassandra listened for another second as a ping passed through them.
+Cassandra listened for a few seconds as another ping passed through them.
 "They're moving at a good clip...
-It sounds like they're starting to turn in a circle?"
+It sounds like they're turning a circle?"

 "Starting a search pattern," said Hemi.